CTalvio/lemmytrixposter/README.md

 ### Execution

-To start the tool run the lemmytrixposter executable.
+To start the tool run the lemmytrixposter executable or .py.